ramyrams/QA-Automation/README.md

 * Make changes (small and large) to data and find any resulting corruption.
 * Trace the effects of the changes on program memory.

+# Integration Testing
+* You can do integration testing in a variety of ways but the following are three common strategies:
+* The top-down approach to integration testing requires the highest-level modules be test and integrated first.
+This allows high-level logic and data flow to be tested early in the process and it tends to minimize the need for drivers.
+However, the need for stubs complicates test management and low-level utilities are tested relatively late in the development cycle.
+Another disadvantage of top-down integration testing is its poor support for early release of limited functionality.
+* The bottom-up approach requires the lowest-level units be tested and integrated first.
+These units are frequently referred to as utility modules.
+By using this approach, utility modules are tested early in the development process and the need for stubs is minimized.
+The downside, however, is that the need for drivers complicates test management and high-level logic and data flow are tested late.
+Like the top-down approach, the bottom-up approach also provides poor support for early release of limited functionality.
+* The third approach, sometimes referred to as the umbrella approach, requires testing along functional data and control-flow paths.
+First, the inputs for functions are integrated in the bottom-up pattern discussed above.
+The outputs for each function are then integrated in the top-down manner.
+The primary advantage of this approach is the degree of support for early release of limited functionality.
+It also helps minimize the need for stubs and drivers.
+The potential weaknesses of this approach are significant, however, in that it can be less systematic than the other two approaches, leading to the need for more regression testing.

 ![1](https://jfiaffe.files.wordpress.com/2014/09/tests-pyramid.png?w=300&h=180)
 ![1](http://www.duncannisbet.co.uk/wp-content/uploads/2012/07/test_pyramid-300x218.gif)